benmardana/react/README.md

 ## Getting Started

-- Serve this directory using your preferred server (some examples below)
+- Serve this directory using your preferred method (some examples below)
 - The `react` branch contains the final result
-- Checkout the first commit on that branch, then step through each commit one by one to see React gets made!
+- Checkout the first commit on that branch, then step through each commit one by one to see how React gets made!

 ### Python 3.x